A list in python is a collection of elements of same or different types and is created by enclosing the elements inside square brackets.

 As you can see the original list is also modified.

-This post will explain different ways in which a list can be cloned so that changes made to any of the lists are independent of each other.
+This post will explain different ways to clone or copy a list in python so that changes made to any of the lists are independent of each other.

 This method takes an object which is the object whose copy needs to be created and returns a new object with contents of the supplied object.